Ayomilotunde/Ayomilotunde/README.md

 <h3 align="center">I'm a passionate Mobile Developer</h3>
-<h4 align="center">I have experience in developing mobile applications, creating api for backend development, and writing smart contracts for web3 Integration</h4>
+<h4 align="center">I have experience in developing mobile applications either native or cross platform.</h4>

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently on a personal project
+- 🔭 I’m currently working on freelance Projects

-- 👯  I’m currently into block chain, with the use of Meta mask, Web3, and solidity
+- 👯  I’m currently learning Flutter

 - 👯  Readily availiable to take up your mobile development project

 - 👨‍💻 most of my practice projects are available in my repository except some excluded once

-- 📫 How to reach me **olatundesuccess54@gmail.com**
+- 📫 How to reach me **ayomilotunde02@gmail.com**

 - ⚡ Fun fact **I play games and want to learn more.**